rootinc/rootinc.github.io/_posts/2016-08-18-sails-passport-azure-oauth.md

 ---
 This tutorial is based on this [link][link1]:

 There are a couple things we need to do in addition to the tutorial previously made a few months ago.
-I will point out the differences here:
+I will point out the modifications here (in no particular order):

 1: First, make sure you `npm install passport-azure-oath` and update `package.json` to reflect this.
 You can remove and npm uninstall `passport-ldap`.